cocreators-ee/migrate-anything/README.rst

     def down():
         db.posts.drop()

-This would configure storage to a Kubernetes ConfigMap (if that class existed), and run migrations to MongoDB.
-There's also going to be storage modules to MongoDB available but this is way cooler.
+This would configure storage to a ``my_db.migrations`` MongoDB collection.

+Future ideas include support for other DB engines (feel free to contribute), and Kubernetes ConfigMap.
+Annoyingly storage to Kubernetes from inside a pod and in code is not quite as simple as just running ``kubectl``.

 Oh and your Kubernetes pods will likely require the necessary RBAC rules to manage their ConfigMap.
 It's unfortunately kinda complex, but I'm sure you can figure it out e.g. with this `guide <https://docs.bitnami.com/kubernetes/how-to/configure-rbac-in-your-kubernetes-cluster/>`_.

-Alternatively you can just use the MongoDB storage, or write your own - it's easy.
+Alternatively you can just write your own - it's easy.

 .. code-block:: python